-Overview of PowerPoint Accessibility
+PowerPoint Accessibility Tips

-Hyperlinks must be properly formatted, with descriptive anchor text that accurately reflects the linked content.
+- Properly format hyperlinks with descriptive anchor text that accurately reflects the linked content.
 This helps users understand the purpose of the hyperlink without having to rely on the URL itself.

-Finally, it’s important to set the reading order for each slide so that screen readers announce the content in a logical sequence.
+- Finally, it’s important to set the reading order for each slide so that screen readers announce the content in a logical sequence.
 This helps users follow the flow of information and better understand the presentation.

-This guide will follow Section 508 accessibility guidelines for document accessibility.
 In order for a PowerPoint file to be 508 accessible, it must contain the following elements:

 - Use a theme